 Examples

-The SDK release includes a set of 10 runnable .NET examples designed to help you get started quickly with the Unified Odds Feed SDK.
+The SDK release includes 10 runnable .NET Examples to help you get started quickly with the Unified Odds Feed SDK.
 These examples demonstrate common integration scenarios and provide a hands-on way to explore the SDK’s functionality.

 While the original examples were provided in Java, this guide focuses on .NET.
 You can run the examples using Visual Studio, Visual Studio Code, or the CLI.